letsgoexplore/Distributed-Storage-System/ReadMe.md

 ## Code Structure
-- design: illustrating code structure
+- `design.py`: illustrating code structure
+- `Config.py`: saving the universal parameter for the system
-- network_layer: define the 'Node' data structure, handling its behaviours
+- `network_layer.py`: define the 'Node' data structure, handling its behaviours
-- data_layer: define the 'Data' data structure, handling its behaviours
+- `data_layer.py`: define the 'Data' data structure, handling its behaviours
-- operation: list all the behaviour the node will be acting, act as state transition trigger in the state machine
+- `operation.py`: list all the behaviour the node will be acting, act as state transition trigger in the state machine
-- main: currently no 'main.py', it's now in 'operation.py' for convinience
+- `main.py`: currently no 'main.py', it's now in 'operation.py' for convinience

 ## How to run
 ### Start Node